Fannect/gapify/README.md

       "directory":"views", // directory of all the Jade templates "ignore":["layout.jade"] // files that are layouts and should be ignored },
-   "on_success": [ // this section allows for terminal commands to be executed on success compilation
+   "default_command": "GitCheckIn", // Command run by default on success "commands": [ // this section allows for terminal commands to be executed on success compilation
       {
+         "GitCheckIn": [
+            {
                "command": "git add . -A", // commands are executed with output directory as the working directory "on_error": "stop" // does NOT execute following commands on an error },
             {
                "command": "git commit -m \"Auto update by Gapify.\"", "on_error": "continue" // DOES execute following commands on an error },
             {
                "command": "git push origin master",
                "on_error": "stop"
+            }
+         ]
       }
    ]
 }